JSRocksHQ/jsrockshq.github.io/src/posts/en/temporal-dead-zone-tdz.md

 A true enthusiast wouldn't be satisfied with two bold half-assed statements, am I right?
 Let's dig a bit deeper into the TDZ scope then.

-The ECMAScript 2015 spec. clearly explains the hoisting and TDZ semantics in a [non-normative note](https://people.mozilla.org/~jorendorff/es6-draft.html#sec-let-and-const-declarations):
+The ECMAScript 2015 spec. clearly explains the `let`/`const` declarations hoisting and TDZ semantics in a [non-normative note](https://people.mozilla.org/~jorendorff/es6-draft.html#sec-let-and-const-declarations):

 > #### 13.2.1 Let and Const Declarations
 > NOTE `let` and `const` declarations define variables that are scoped to [the running execution context](https://people.mozilla.org/~jorendorff/es6-draft.html#sec-execution-contexts)’s [LexicalEnvironment](https://people.mozilla.org/~jorendorff/es6-draft.html#sec-execution-contexts).
 The variables are created when their containing [Lexical Environment](https://people.mozilla.org/~jorendorff/es6-draft.html#sec-lexical-environments) is instantiated but may not be accessed in any way until the variable’s *LexicalBinding* is evaluated.
 A variable defined by a *LexicalBinding* with an *Initializer* is assigned the value of its *Initializer*’s *AssignmentExpression* when the *LexicalBinding* is evaluated, not when the variable is created.
 If a *LexicalBinding* in a `let` declaration does not have an *Initializer* the variable is assigned the value `undefined` when the *LexicalBinding* is evaluated.